edum4l0/edum4l0/README.md

 I have a strong interest in econometrics and have engaged in several projects to deepen my understanding.
 While I've completed various projects, I still consider myself in the learning phase, continuously seeking to expand my knowledge.

-* 🌍  I'm based in Palma de Mallorca / Brussels
+* 🌍  I'm based in Brussels / Palma de Mallorca
-* 🧠  I'm learning Django, R, Julia, Python
+* 🧠  I'm learning Python, Django, R, Julia, PowerBI
 * 🤝  I'm open to collaborate on DataViz projects, automation of all kinds of routinary processes, designing scripts to make our lifes easier.

 ### Skills